-The subject request is in conflict with this Comprehensive Plan Policy as the right-of-way area is located along the Intracoastal Waterway, and it is technically public though the area appears and has functioned as an extension of a private yard.
+The subject request is in conflict with this Comprehensive Plan Policy as the right-of-way area is located along the Intracoastal Waterway, and it is technically public, although, the area appears and has functioned as an extension of a private yard.
 Unfortunately, the physical configuration and previous decisions over time to abandon portions of the Canal Street right-of-way limit the potential of creating a successful public amenity from the remaining right-of-way.
-The physical configuration provides a narrow link to the park at the end of NE 2nd Street; however, past abandonment decisions result in a disconnect that reduces the potential for certain public improvements, such as a bike-ped link between Veteran's Park and the residential neighborhoods.
-Without a cohesive connection among public city streets, the use of the area as a passive park for recreational activities, such as, fishing, bird watching, and nature viewing could be compromised by the lack of natural oversight to ensure a safe condition.
+The physical configuration provides a narrow link to the park at the end of NE 2nd Street however, past abandonments disconnect any potential for certain public improvements, such as bike-ped route, that could have created a link between Veteran's Park and the residential neighborhoods.
+Without a cohesive connection among city streets, use of the area as a passive park for recreational activities, such as, fishing, bird watching, and nature viewing could be compromised by the lack of natural oversight to ensure a safe condition.